top of page

 Things you can do to help your arthritic dog

-• Manage weight and add supplements which include Glucosamine, Chondroitin and Hyaluronic Acid to support the lubrication of the joints
+• Manage weight and add supplements to support the lubrication of the joints - I have a free guide to pain relieving supplements.

-• Make sure the bed they use allows them to lie flat and provides support whilst being stable and easy to get in and out of
+• Make sure the bed they use allows them to stretch out and provides support whilst being stable and easy to get in and out of.

 bottom of page